efirshey/seafile-k8s-cluster/terraform/README.md

 # Proxmox Terraform Configuration

-This Terraform configuration deploys Talos Linux VMs on Proxmox.
+This Terraform configuration deploys VMs on Proxmox from ISO images.

+## ISO-Based Deployment

+VMs are created from scratch and boot from ISO files instead of cloning templates.
+This approach:
+- ✅ Allows fresh OS installations
+- ✅ No need to maintain VM templates
+- ✅ Easy to test different OS versions
+- ⚠️ Requires manual installation or automated provisioning (cloud-init)

 ## Files Structure